 Under the Regional Climate Change Programme, funded by DfID, OneWorld co-facilitated the second, third and fourth Multi-stakeholder Dialogues, hosted by the SADC Water Division.
 These were aimed at supporting climate resilience building in the SADC region, through water sector-related initiatives, which became a stated policy objective in the region.

-OneWorld introduced climate change and water security to the Dialogue in 2008 (Maseru), focusing on the water-climate-energy nexus, using a climate risk and vulnerability mapping approach.
-OneWorld then co-facilitated the next three Multi-stakeholder Dialogues, which had the themes of Benefit Sharing, Security and the water-energy-climate nexus, and Climate Finance, respectively.
+OneWorld introduced climate change and water security to the Dialogue in 2008 (Maseru), focusing on the water, climate, energy nexus, using an R&V mapping approach.
+Subsequently, OneWorld, within the RCCP program co-facilitated the next three Multi-stakeholder Dialogues with the themes of Benefit Sharing, Security and the water, energy and climate nexus, and Climate Finance.